karanshahh/Portfolio/README.md

-# Getting Started with Create React App
+# Karan Shah - Personal Website

+This project was bootstrapped with [Create React App](https://karanshahh.netlify.app).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).